 We can try to assess the accuracy of these default rates by computing their standard error.
-Consider, for instance, the default rate over the first year for AA-rated credits, which averaged out to $\bar{X} = 0.01\%$ in this S&P sample.
-This was taken out of a total of about N = 8,000 observations, which we assume to be independent.
-The variance of the average is, from the distribution of a binomial process, which gives a standard error of about 0.011%.
+Consider for instance the default rate over the first year for AA-rated credits, which averaged out to $\bar{X} = 0.01\%$ in this S&P sample.
+Assume that this was taken out of a total of about N = 10,000 independent observations.
+The variance of the average is, from the distribution of a binomial process, which gives a standard error of about 0.01%.
 This is on the same order as the average of 0.01%, indicating that there is substantial imprecision in this average default rate.
 So we could not really distinguish an AA credit from an AAA credit.